edchelstephens/docker-for-web-developers/NOTES.md

 - This rebuilds node image and stop, destroy and recreate only the node image
 - Just rebuild this single service, excluding dependencies

+## Tear Down Services

+`docker-compose down`

+- This takes all of the containers, stops and removes them.

+If you want to just stop and not remove, then use:
+`docker-compose stop`

+Options:
+- Remove all images and volumes as well:

+`docker compose-down --rmi all --volumes`